32 Snot’s People

 ‘I didn’t believe a word they said.
 Is that what you mean?’

-‘I tried to warn you in so many words’, said Frank, looking Nick straight in the face, ‘All that roaring and whoring.
+‘I tried to warn you in so many words’, said Frank, looking Nick straight in the face, ‘All that roaring and knee trembling whoring.
 You can look but you better not touch.
 You’ll be scratching like a hound the minute you start to mess around.
 Doing your dirty numbers on ‘em.
 I warned you, ‘don’t let your affection give you an infection – put some protection on that erection.
 You can’t be a saint with his complaint,’ he went on, turning to me, ‘’e’s got a souvenir of London’.
 There’s a lot of it about.
 E’ woke up with a rash.
 It hit him like a thunderclap.
 He couldn’t hear the thunder but he sure got the clap.’

 ‘ Tried to keep it confidential, ’fumed Nick ,’but thanks to me mate the news is leaking out ,’he said glaring.